Shaun Bonétt

-Shaun Bonétt (born 1 January 1971) is an Australian entrepreneur and property developer who founded and is CEO of Precision Group.
+Shaun Bonétt (born 1 January 1971) is an Australian entrepreneur and property developer who founded and is CEO of the Precision Group.

 Early life

 Shaun Bonétt was born in London, England, to parents of Australian and Maltese descent, Marlene and Anton Bonétt, the latter of whom was an oncologist for the World Health Organization.
-Bonett moved to Australia in 1978 and studied at Saint Ignatius College, in Adelaide.
+Bonett moved to Australia in 1978 and studied at Saint Ignatius' College, Adelaide.
 In the 1980s, Bonétt worked as a law clerk in Adelaide, and studied at the University of Adelaide, graduating in 1991 with a Bachelor of Laws and Arts.
 Bonétt is also a graduate of the University of South Australia.

 Career

-Bonétt worked for the law firm Thomson Simmons & Co from 1990 to 1996 and then as a Senior Associate at Phillips Fox Lawyers from 1996 to 1998.
+Bonétt worked for the law firm Thomson Simmons & Co from 1990 to 1996 and then as a Senior Associate at Phillips Fox from 1996 to 1998.

-In 1994 when he was 24 years old, Bonétt founded Precision Group, a property investment and management company, and was involved in the re-positioning of MacArthur Central, and collaborated with the Bank of China to purchase the Chevron Renaissance Shopping Centre.
+In 1994 when he was 24 years old, Bonétt founded Precision Group, a property investment and management company, and was involved in the re-positioning of MacArthur Central, and collaborated with the Bank of China to purchase the Chevron Renaissance shopping centre.
 Bonétt also negotiated the establishment of a Tiffany & Company outlet in Adelaide Central Plaza, along with three other international retailers, including David Jones.